AlexZettler/Rigol1000z/README.md

 # Rigol1000z
 Python library to interface with Rigol DS1000z series oscilloscopes.

+## Features
+* Capture and Waveform objects
+    * Builtin graphing function
+    * SQLite database writing/reading for use in testing that requires a large number of waveforms to be captured
+*
-The interface uses the VISA communication protocol implemented in (PyVISA) and supports both USB and Ethernet.
+* Uses the VISA communication protocol implemented in (PyVISA) and supports both USB and Ethernet.

 ## Platforms
 * Windows 10 - Tested